jessamynsmith/heartbot/README.md

 - TWITTER_OAUTH_SECRET
 - TWITTER_OAUTH_TOKEN

-You will need to set the following environment variable locally: export MONGOLAB_URI=mongodb://127.0.0.1/heartbot

 This project is set up to be deployed to heroku, using the Heroku Scheduler and MongoLab addons.
 There are two scheduled tasks set up: